tjguk/winshell/docs/index.rst

 extensions, but whenever I need to use them, I've forgotten the various constants and so on.

-The module offers four areas of functionality:
+The module offers the following areas of functionality:

 * :doc:`special-folders`
 * :doc:`file-operations`
 * :doc:`shortcuts`
 * :doc:`structured-storage`
+* :doc:`recycle-bin`

 Each of them is exposed by simple functions which offer sane defaults for most of the options.
 Since it's perfectly possible to drop down to